niftools/blender_niftools_addon/docs/user/features/workflow/index.rst

 Advanced Modeling
 -----------------

-The following are advanced topics.
+The following are advanced topics and optional for most models.
 You should only attempt the following when you are compentent in the basics.

 +----------------+----------------------------------------------------------------------------------------------------------------------------------+